RenanHingel/Umbrella-API-Dashboard/README.md

 ## Setup:
 You can deploy this prototype in a lab environment, dCloud instance, or on your own deployment.
-You would then need to include the BASE64 encoding of your API Token and Key inside Controller.PY file, editing the variable "management_base64".
-To encode BASE64 you can use multiple tools, including https://www.base64decode.org/.

 #### Umbrella details:
-You need to have your Management API Key and Secret, and Organization ID_.
+You need to have your Management API Key, API Secret, and Organization ID.

 To generate an API KEY, refer to the documentation [here](https://docs.umbrella.com/umbrella-api/docs/authentication-and-errors).